seifyaser/DigiFly/README.md

 * **Dynamic UI:** Created a visually appealing and responsive home screen.
 * **Custom Navigation:** Features a custom app bar and a bottom navigation bar for easy navigation.
 * **Horizontal Lists with Mock Map like JSON Data:**
-    * Implemented a horizontal list of images that fetches data from the same hardcoded JSON file you used in Part 1.
     * Created a horizontal list of products, also sourced from the JSON file, displayed below the image list.
 * **Adaptive Layout for RTL/LTR:** Ensures UI elements like the search bar and product list scroll direction adapt correctly based on the application's language (English LTR, Arabic RTL) for an intuitive user experience.